Alkaptonuria: Epidemiology

 In most ethnic groups, the prevalence of alkaptonuria is between 1:100,000 and 1:250,000.
 In Slovakia and the Dominican Republic, the disease is much more common, with prevalence estimated at 1:19,000 people.
 As for Slovakia, this is not the result of a single mutation, but due to a group of 12 mutations in specific "hot spots" of the HGD gene.
 The Slovakian clustering probably arose in a small area in the northwest of the country and spread after the 1950s due to migration.

 History

 Alkaptonuria was one of the four diseases described by Archibald Edward Garrod, as being the result of the accumulation of intermediates due to metabolic deficiencies.
 He linked ochronosis with the accumulation of alkaptans in 1902, and his views on the subject, including its mode of heritance, were summarized in a 1908 Croonian Lecture at the Royal College of Physicians.
-The genetics of it was also studied by William Bateson in the 1902.
+The genetics of it was also studied by William Bateson in 1902.

 The defect was narrowed down to homogentisic acid oxidase deficiency in a study published in 1958.
 The genetic basis was elucidated in 1996, when HGD mutations were demonstrated.

 A 1977 study showed that an ochronotic Egyptian mummy had probably suffered from alkaptonuria.

+Society and culture

+The AKU Society is a charity which support all people affected by AKU.
+Based in the UK, the charity can be contacted here.
+It has a number of international AKU sister societies who provide support across the world.